 All students in the ACT must study English, and are strongly encouraged to study Mathematics.

-Students at JPC will have the opportunity to study Vocational courses that may lead to nationally recongnised certification or statements of attainment.
-In 2019, vocational courses will continue to be delivered through a thrid party/arrangement with St Francis Xavier College (Registered Training Organisation 88024) under the auspices of the Canberra Region Pathways Trade Training Centre.
-Pathways will be considered based around student demand and teacher qualifications.
-These could include certification in the Hospitality, Sport, Design and Technology, and Business areas.
+Students at JPC will have the opportunity to study Vocational courses that may lead to nationally recognised certification or statements of attainment.
+Vocational courses are delivered through a thrid party/arrangement with St Francis Xavier College (Registered Training Organisation 88024) under the auspices of the Canberra Region Pathways Trade Training Centre.

 - Australian School Based Apprenticeships (ASBAs) are also opportunities that students can access in their senior years.
 These provide an additional, valuable qualification.
 At present, JPC students are completing a range of ASBAs including Building and Construction, Automotive, Community Services, Information Technology and Sports Administration

 The ACT system also enables students to begin their university studies and to broaden their college experience through the study of a university extension course (H Course).
 JPC students will have access to the full range of H Courses from the Australian National University.
 The student selection process for these courses is conducted by the university and begins towards the end of Year 10.
 JPC students in both Years 11 and 12 are studying extension courses at university, having qualified through the selection process.